EnergyModelsX/EnergyModelsCO2.jl/docs/src/nodes/storage.md

 - ``\texttt{stor\_level\_Δ\_sp}[n, t_{inv}]``: Stored CO₂ in storage node ``n`` in strategic period ``t_{inv}`` with a typical unit of t/a.\
   The stored CO₂ in each strategic period is a rate specifying how much CO₂ is stored within a given strategic period.
-  Hence, it is important to consider the used duration for strategic periods (see *[Utilize `TimeStruct`](@extref EnergyModelsBase utilize_timestruct)* for an explanation)
+  Hence, it is important to consider the used duration for strategic periods (see *[Utilize `TimeStruct`](@extref EnergyModelsBase how_to-utilize_TS)* for an explanation).

 ### [Constraints](@id nodes-co2_storage-math-con)

-The following sections omit the direction inclusion of the vector of CO₂ storage nodes.
+The following sections omit the direct inclusion of the vector of CO₂ storage nodes.
 Instead, it is implicitly assumed that the constraints are valid ``\forall n ∈ N^{\text{CO}_2\_storage}`` for all [`CO2Source`](@ref) types if not stated differently.
 In addition, all constraints are valid ``\forall t \in T`` (that is in all operational periods) or ``\forall t_{inv} \in T^{Inv}`` (that is in all strategic periods).

 #### [Standard constraints](@id nodes-co2_storage-math-con-stand)

-CO₂ storages nodes utilize in general the standard constraints described on *[Constraint functions](@extref EnergyModelsBase constraint_functions)* for `RefStorage` nodes.
+CO₂ storages nodes utilize in general the standard constraints described on *[Constraint functions](@extref EnergyModelsBase man-con)* for `RefStorage` nodes.
 These standard constraints are:

 - `constraints_capacity_installed`: